 If a move is necessary, think about how to choose and pay for an appropriate facility.

 Whenever possible, an older person should participate in the decision.
 Having some sense of control and choice can ease adjustment to a move.
-Early planning allows time to look at available options (see Housing and Nursing Homes) and improves the chances of making a good decision.
+Early planning allows time to look at available options and improves the chances of making a good decision.

 Information about choosing a nursing facility is available from Senior Information & Referral, Long Term Care Ombudsman, medical and social work professionals, clergy, and friends who have relatives in long-term care facilities.
 In addition, many publications offer advice.
 Medicare has Your Guide to Choosing a Nursing Home.